 OPD Personnel will utilize the Incident Command System (ICS) to manage our efforts.
-The Department will activate its Department Operations Center (DOC) unless mutual aid is requested; the City's Emergency Operations Center (EOC) will be activated at that time.
+The City of Oakland will activate the Emergency Operations Center (EOC).

 The Alameda County Sheriff's Office (Mutual Aid), California Highway Patrol, and BART PD, have been notified about the operation.
 BART PD will be primarily responsible for BART station infrastructure protection.
 All impromptu BART closures or AC Transit re-routes will be requested through the operations center to respective departmental representatives.
-All staff will be assigned to an operational period to properly address the event.
+All staff will be assigned to an operational period to 141231 NYE FTP Protest properly address the event.
 Mobile Field Forces shall be assigned under the Operations Commander.